American Locomotive Company: Preserved Alco steam locomotives (static display)

+Preserved Alco diesel locomotives (static display)

+Two of the three surviving ALCO “Century” C-628 diesels are at the Yucatán Railroad Museum.
+The remaining C-628 is at 7 Mile Yard, Dampier, Western Australia.
+The nearby Pilbara Railways Historical Society Inc. has three ALCOs, including the prototype C-415.

+In India, the first WDM-1 and WDM-2 are preserved at the National Rail Museum, New Delhi.

 Popular culture

 In February 2014, in the episode The Locomotive Manipulation of the TV series The Big Bang Theory, takes place on a train pulled by what is described as an "Alco FA-4".
+Actually, the Napa Valley Wine Train (the setting for the episode) owns four Alco FPA-4 not FA-4.

 Noted railroad artist Howard L. Fogg began his career at Alco.
 Hired in 1946 as Alco's new company artist, Fogg began painting locomotives in the livery of prospective customers and taking photographs of them.

 At an Alco gala at the Waldorf Astoria Hotel, Lucius Beebe, a noted journalist with the New York Herald-Tribune, sought out Fogg.
 Beebe was considering leaving New York to write railroad books.
 They began a long-term collaboration, with Beebe buying Fogg's paintings and commissioning new ones for use in his books.
 In 1947, Beebe's book, Mixed Train Daily, was the first of many to use a Fogg painting on the cover.
 Fogg was also used by many other railroad authors because of his skill at capturing action shots.
 With commissions from individuals, authors, publishers, railroads, and related industrial firms flourishing, in 1957 Fogg ended his formal agreement with Alco.
 He continued to paint periodic commissions for them for a number of years.